mhykol2k/advanced-databases-group/README.md

 ## Results

-<p>After completeing this assignment we were able to find... similarities, differences...
+After completeing this assignment we were able to find... similarities, differences...

 <!-- back to top -->
 <p align="right">(<a href="#top">back to top</a>)</p>